-The Queen of Capilano is undergoing regular maintenance between January 3 and February 4, 2018.
+It's that time again.
+The Queen of Capilano is undergoing regular maintenance between January 6 and February 20, 2020.
 During this time, BC Ferries will service Bowen Island with the smaller Bowen Queen.
 The replacement ferry is an older vessel that fits 40% fewer vehicles than our usual ferry.
 At capacity, the Queen of Capilano carries 100 vehicles, while the Bowen Queen can accommodate 61.

 If you regularly drive onto the ferry, you can expect increased delays and regular overloads.
 The commuter runs in the mornings and afternoons will be most affected.

 Ferry marshalling flaggers will be working weekday mornings during peak commuter times, and on Saturday mornings.

 "Small Ferry Survival" tips to get you through the month: